aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/Telemetry.md

 # Monitoring

 Monitoring is the ability to gather data and insights on the execution of an application.
 Users will also be able to inspect the gathered data and determine potential actions to take depending on the data collected.
-The AWS Advanced Python Driver has a Telemetry feature allowing you to collect and visualize data of the AWS Advanced Python Driver execution at a global level and at plugin level.
+The AWS Advanced Python Wrapper has a Telemetry feature allowing you to collect and visualize data of the AWS Advanced Python Wrapper execution at a global level and at plugin level.
-You can now monitor the performance of the driver as a whole or within specific plugins with your configurations, and determine whether the driver's performance meets your expectations.
+You can now monitor the performance of the wrapper as a whole or within specific plugins with your configurations, and determine whether the wrapper's performance meets your expectations.

 ## Terminology

-The AWS Advanced Python Driver provides telemetry data through two different forms: **Traces** and **Metrics**.
+The AWS Advanced Python Wrapper provides telemetry data through two different forms: **Traces** and **Metrics**.

 ### Traces

 Traces give an overview of what is happening in a specific section of the execution of an application.
 A trace is composed by a hierarchical sequence of segments, each of which contain basic information about the execution (e.g., duration), and whether that section was executed successfully or not.

-In the AWS Advanced Python Driver, initially a trace will be generated for every method call made to the driver.
+In the AWS Advanced Python Wrapper, initially a trace will be generated for every method call made to the wrapper.
 Depending on whether the user application has already a trace open, it might be either nested into the opened trace or dropped.
 And then, for each enabled plugin, another segment will be created only for the plugin execution, linked to the method call segment.

-Traces from the AWS Advanced Python Driver are submitted to [**AWS X-Ray**](https://aws.amazon.com/xray/).
+Traces from the AWS Advanced Python Wrapper are submitted to [**AWS X-Ray**](https://aws.amazon.com/xray/).

 ### Metrics

 Metrics are numeric data that were measured and collected through the execution of an application.
 Those metrics can give an insight on how many times some action (e.g., failover) has happened, and for actions that may happen multiple times, their success or failure rate (failover, cache hits, etc.), amongst other related information.

-The AWS Advanced Python Driver will submit metrics data to [**Amazon Cloudwatch**](https://aws.amazon.com/cloudwatch/).
+The AWS Advanced Python Wrapper will submit metrics data to [**Amazon Cloudwatch**](https://aws.amazon.com/cloudwatch/).

-The list of available metrics for the AWS Advanced Python Driver and its plugins is available in the [List of Metrics](#List-Of-Metrics) section of this page.
+The list of available metrics for the AWS Advanced Python Wrapper and its plugins is available in the [List of Metrics](#List-Of-Metrics) section of this page.

 ## Setting up the AWS Distro for OpenTelemetry Collector (ADOT Collector)